 Manteca sits in the agricultural heart of California.
 It is home to some of the best and most wholesome produce found anywhere.
 It is also home to Travaille & Phippen, a renowned supplier of the world's finest almonds.

 To achieve its esteemed reputation, Travaille and Phippen embraces innovation in the same way that Headwall does.
-Spectral imaging technology combined with robotics and applications software powers their ability to not only find and remove foreign materials, but to classify almonds based on a range of geometric and spectral characteristics.
+Spectral imaging technology combined with robotics and applications software powers their ability not only to find and remove foreign materials, but also to classify almonds based on a range of geometric and spectral characteristics.
 This is the essence of advanced machine vision and it enables a degree of product grading unobtainable by any other means.

 The ability to grade food products based on numerous geometric and spectral classifications is a key differentiator for hyperspectral imaging sensors.
-Nuts and specialty crops can be inspected based not simply on 'pass' or 'fail' metrics, but on more subtle characteristics that maximize quality and throughput.
+Nuts and specialty crops can be inspected based not on simple 'pass' or 'fail' metrics, but on more subtle characteristics that maximize quality and throughput.

-Infrared hyperspectral imaging is a major step forward in the successful detection of foreign matter and pathogens that are unseen visually but impact the safety of the foods we eat.
-From poultry and seafood to lamb, beef, and specialty crops, spectral imaging delivers a level of material classification that far exceeds typical RGB cameras.
+Infrared hyperspectral imaging is a major step forward in the successful detection of foreign matter and pathogens that are visually undetectable but impact the safety of the foods we eat.
+From poultry and seafood to lamb, beef, and specialty crops, spectral imaging delivers a level of material classification that far exceeds typical RGB color cameras.

 Currency and document inspection are global concerns.
 Hyperspectral imaging is a non-invasive technology useful to detect subtle differences in materials, pigments, inks, and methods of production.
-These can all be identified with very high spatial and spectral resolution through spectral imaging in the NIR and SWIR regions.
+These can all be identified and characterized with very high spatial and spectral resolution through spectral imaging in the NIR and SWIR regions.